 The book is for both teenagers and parents.
 It discusses the various things that society can do to help prevent gang activity, like recognizing the symptoms and conditions that lead young people to choose the protection and meaning in gang affiliation.
-It advises parents to find ways to praise their children more than criticize them.
+It advises parents to find ways to praise their children more than criticizing them.
 It addresses the young reader regarding obeying the law and society rules.
 All facets of society must join in the fight against gang life and activities.
 The young reader will be encouraged to avoid gang activity because of the growing danger and violent escalation of these groups.

 Race In The Hood: Conflict and Violence: by Howard Pinderhughes